yandex-cloud/docs/en/managed-clickhouse/operations/monitoring.md

 ---
 title: "Monitoring the state of {{ CH }} clusters and hosts"
-description: "In this tutorial, you'll learn how to monitor the state of {{ CH }} cluster and hosts"
+description: "In this tutorial, you'll learn how to monitor the state of {{ CH }} cluster and hosts."
 ---

 # Monitoring the state of {{ CH }} clusters and hosts